-The illustrations here come from an enormous collection of circa 1940 paper decals I found this weekend.
+The illustrations here come from an enormous collection of circa 1940 paper decals I found.
 All anonymous.
 All are on scraps of waxy paper, and I believe they are intended to be applied to uniforms, helmets and footlockers.
 I cleaned up and isolated the images from the paper backing.
 Anyone with more information on either the artist or the use of these graphic appliques of doom are encouraged to write.

 World War Two decals circa 1940 collection Jim Linderman